The McKenna School is pleased to be able to offer the following scholarship opportunities.

 Eligible scholars will receive one guaranteed summer internship at Stanley Black & Decker’s Global Tools & Storage Headquarters in Towson, Maryland, provided they meet the requirements of the program.

 How to Apply for Stanley Black & Decker Science Scholarships:

 After your acceptance to Saint Vincent College, you may apply for the Stanley Black & Decker scholarship by completing the following steps:

-Selected recipients receive a $2,000 ($1,000 per semester) Aurelius Scholarship, applied toward tuition as a part of their financial aid package, over the course of four years, assuming enrollment and satisfactory progress in the Aurelius Scholars program.
-Recipients will be expected to enroll in Principles of American Politics (a core course in the program) in their first year at Saint Vincent, demonstrate satisfactory progress in completing the Aurelius course sequence, attend occasional lectures sponsored by Saint Vincent’s Center for Political and Economic Thought, and periodically meet with the Aurelius program director to discuss their progress in the program.
+Students will be expected to enroll in Principles of American Politics in their first year of the program, demonstrate satisfactory progress in completing the Aurelius course sequence, attend occasional lectures sponsored by Saint Vincent’s Center for Political and Economic Thought and periodically meet with the Aurelius program director to discuss their progress.